amelie-girard7/Image-Processing-and-Pattern-Recognition/README.md

 ```
 ![Gaussian](./src/img/gaussian.JPG)

-Uniform Distribution: The plot shows 100 samples from a uniform distribution between 0 and 2.
+***Uniform Distribution***: The plot shows 100 samples from a uniform distribution between 0 and 2.
 The frequency of each bin should be roughly equal, given that the distribution is uniform.

 ```python
 X_uniform = np.random.uniform(0, 2, (100, 1))